claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 A direct dump of the memory holding an event packet.
 No processing is needed at input, allocating the right amount of memory and reading the bytes into it directly is sufficient.

-### SerializedTS (ID=0x01)

-TODO: will serialize special, polarity, sample, ear event timestamps, since often the same timestamp is valid for many events, especially with serial AER or external input events.

-### PNGFrames (ID=0x02)

-TODO: compress image data of frame events with lossless PNG.

-TODO: will use LZ4 compression to save space.
-One event packet is one LZ4 frame.

 # AEDAT 3.0